filecoin-station/core/README.md

   - Windows: `%TEMP%/Filecoin Station Core`
 - `$STATE_ROOT` _(string; optional)_: Station stores logs and module state in
   this directory.
 Defaults to

   - Linux: `${XDG_STATE_HOME:-~/.local/state}/filecoin-station-core`
   - macOS: `~/Library/Application Support/app.filstation.core`
   - Windows: `%LOCALAPPDATA%/Filecoin Station Core`

+  **IMPORTANT:** State files must be stored in a directory that's local to the computer running the Station.
+This directory must not be shared with other computers operated by the user, e.g. via Windows Domain profile or cloud storage like iCloud Drive, Dropbox and OneDrive.

 ## Commands